History Files

 1st century BC

 The Galatians begin to mint their own coins in the first century BC.
-Perhaps this is a little late considering the level of civilisation that they have been living alongside - primarily Phrygian and Hellenic - but coin production amongst Gauls farther west begins relatively late as well.
-Galatian coins largely reflect regional influences, and are mostly bronze issues, perhaps limited by Roman domination.
+Perhaps this is a little late considering the level of civilisation which surrounds them - primarily Phrygian and Hellenic - but coin production amongst Gauls farther west begins relatively late as well.
+Galatian coins largely reflect regional influences and are mostly bronze issues, perhaps limited by Roman domination.

 86 - 85 BC

 Staunch enemies of Rome since the massacres of Vulso in 189 BC, the Galatians are now a powerful regional force.
-They have been resisting Rome's expansion in Asia Minor, siding with Mithradates the Great of Pontus in his matching endeavours, along with the Bastarnae and Scordisci.
-Defeat for the combined forces at the Battle of Chaeornea in 86 BC causes Mithradates to begin to suspect his allies of treachery.
-This increasing paranoia culminates in a bloody pogrom in which Galatian leaders are massacred at a banquet.
+They have been resisting Rome's expansion in Asia Minor, siding with Mithradates 'the Great' of Pontus in his matching endeavours, along with the Bastarnae and Scordisci.

 Tetradrachm of Pontus